Here’s What Remote Workers Should Know About RDP Security

 Unfortunately, due to the open nature of RDP, it’s a gold mine for hackers and cyber thieves.
 But how exactly does it work?
 And how can you keep yourself from being hacked?

-By understanding the security risks and practicing good internet hygiene, you should be able to use this valuable tool without becoming a victim.
+By understanding the security risks, practicing good internet hygiene, and using a VPN with antivirus protection, you should be able to use this valuable tool without becoming a victim.
 Here’s what to know.

 In this article